xuyuanxin/notes/language/python/base/python_function.md

 1 2 6
 ```

-When we call this function, we must provide a value for a, either by position or by keyword; however, providing values for b and c is optional.
-If we don’t pass values to b and c, they default to 2 and 3, respectively.
-If we pass two values, only c gets its default, and with three values, no defaults are used.
+When we call this function, we must provide a value for @a, either by position or by keyword; however, providing values for @b and @c is optional.
+If we don’t pass values to @b and @c, they default to 2 and 3, respectively.
+If we pass two values, only @c gets its default, and with three values, no defaults are used.

-### Combining keywords and defaults
+#### Combining keywords and defaults

 ```python
 def func(spam, eggs, toast=0, ham=0): # First 2 required